tGecko/EchoesItems/README.md

 # EchoesItems
-Collection of item id's and the corresponding names
+Collection of item id's and the corresponding names in the game Eve Echoes